-- If the University finds the Investigators is not in compliance with this Policy, his/her FCOI Management Plan, if any, and/or federal FCOI regulations (42 C.F.R.
+- If the University finds the Investigator is not in compliance with this Policy, their FCOI Management Plan, if any, and/or federal FCOI regulations (42 C.F.R.
 50.601 et seq.), the Investigator is responsible for complying with all corrective actions, enforcement mechanisms and/or sanctions imposed by the University.

 B. The University:

 - The University is responsible for maintaining this Policy, making it available publicly as required by law or regulation, and ensuring it complies with all applicable federal FCOI regulations (42 C.F.R. § 50.601 et seq.) and rules (National Science Foundation, Grant Policy Manual, Ch.
 510, Conflict of Interests Policy ("NSF 510)).
 See the University's Standard Operating Procedure/Guidelines for Federally Sponsored Research ("SOP").

 - The University shall make available FCOI training to Investigators that complies with this Policy and all applicable federal FCOI regulations and rules.